abdrahmansoltan/Learning-Notes/React/3-Class-Components.md

 ![setState-callback](./img/setState-callback-1.png)

 since `setState` works in an **asynchronous** way.
 That means after calling `setState` the `this.state` variable is not immediately changed. so if you want to perform an action immediately after setting state on a state variable and then return a result, a callback will be useful

+> This is done because when updating the state, React batches the different (`setState`) calls so that it can determine what is the most optimal strategy for re-rendering the website

 - Consider the example: